USC-CTF-Team/public-USC-CTF-Fall-24/misc/soundcloud rapper/README.md

 -E-

 ## Step 3
-Tranlate the pitches into numbers
+Translate the pitches into numbers
 - F = 8
 - E = 7
 - D = 6